—Charlie Croker, after Arthur blows up the panel truck they've been practicing with

 You're only supposed to blow the bloody tropes off!!

 Affably Evil: Mr Bridger especially, who is polite and well mannered at all times.
-He is however such a ruthless criminal mastermind, he's got the entire prison including the Wardens terrified of him.
+He is, however, such a ruthless criminal mastermind that he's got the entire prison — including the Wardens — terrified of him.

 Badass Boast: Charlie tells the Mafia boss that if he kills them, Bridger will have every Italian establishment in major cities across England smashed and every Italian driven into the sea.
 And the scary thing is, he's probably not lying.

 Blatant Lies: Charlie and the Garage Owner who maintain the illusion that Charlie's been on holiday, knowing full well that he's just gotten out of the nick.

 Bunny-Ears Lawyer: Prof. Peach has some varied interests.
 Some benign like picking flowers which slows the gang down, some more aggressive which got him put in a home.
 But because he's the best computer expert, these foibles are overlooked.

 Arthur But Charlie, me in the back with my asthma?!

 *Cue Death Glare from Charlie and everyone falls silent*